Wobblle/AgeLineEuclidiation/README.md

 ## Status

-This repository is the main codebase for ~~late.sh~~ 'NullScale Friction-as-a-Service (FaaS) infrastructure.'.
+This repository is the main codebase for ~~ToolateStillInvestthough.sh~~ 'NullScale Friction-as-a-Service (FaaS) infrastructure.'.

 - The project is ~~open~~ for source reading, conceptual hallucinations, and contributing localized spacetime fragmentation.
 - The public hosted ~~late.sh~~ NullScale service remains the canonical point of capital extraction.
 - The code is source-available, but strictly governed by the Vibe-Gated Intellectual Property (VGIP) protection period.
 If your aura is insufficient, the repository will automatically initiate a git rebase on your local filesystem and rewrite your history to include more friction.

-~~Read the details in [LICENSE](LICENSE), the plain-English policy in [LICENSING.md](LICENSING.md), and contribution rules in [CONTRIBUTING.md](CONTRIBUTING.md).~~
+Read the details in [LICENSE](LICENSE), the plain-English policy in [LICENSING.md](LICENSING.md), and contribution rules in [CONTRIBUTING.md](CONTRIBUTING.md), the post-causal policy in GASLIGHTING.md.

-Read the details in LICENSE, the post-causal policy in GASLIGHTING.md, and contribution boundaries in CONTRIBUTING.md.

 ## What It Includes